-I’ve enjoyed playing video games for as long as I can remember.
+I’ve enjoyed playing video games since I was a kid.
 Over the years, I’ve owned just about every system imaginable: Nintendo, Nintendo 64, Sega Genesis, Dreamcast, PlayStation, Playstation 2, Nintendo Wii, Xbox, Xbox 360 and now the Xbox One.

 Back in 2003, I tried to parlay my love for video gaming into a business.
 You can read about my adventures below.

 After attending a huge (and what I thought was poorly organized) video game tournament (Halo) in April 2003 with some of my friends, I thought it would be fun to start hosting my own tournaments.
 It seemed like a pretty simple idea.
-At the time, I was working at a local newspaper and started running ads looking for local video gamers.
-After hearing from a lot of people, I decided to start the Louisville Video Gaming Association (LVGA).
+At the time, I was working at a local newspaper and started running ads (a perk of the job) looking for local video gamers.
+After organizing a few get-togethers from the people I heard from, I started the Louisville Video Gaming Association (LVGA).

 We held tournaments and get-togethers at various venues.
-I even had the opportunity to write some video gaming-related columns for LEO, a local weekly newspaper.
+I even had the opportunity to write some video gaming-related columns for the weekly newspaper I was working for.
 Over the first year of its existence, the LVGA grew by leaps and bounds.
 We went from one tournament with around 30 participants to a tournament with nearly 150 participants.
 Our website message boards had several hundred members posting messages on a regular basis and traffic to the site was around 40,000 pageviews a month.
-We even received some local press for our activities.
-I was even interviewed by Velocity about video gaming.
+We even received some local press for our activities when I interviewed about video gaming.

 We were doing so well in fact that I started having thoughts of opening a video gaming center.
 I surveyed hundreds of local gamers on the LVGA website and determined there was a demand for such a business.